Cross Stitch Pattern Maker

 Confetti Reduction for Cleaner Patterns

 One of the biggest frustrations with photo to cross stitch conversion is confetti - isolated single stitches scattered across your pattern that make stitching painfully slow.
 Xstitchify tackles this by intelligently grouping similar colours and matching to real DMC thread shades.
 The result is a cleaner, more stitchable pattern with fewer random single stitches.
 For the best results, start with 10-15 colours and adjust from there.
+For patterns that still have confetti after conversion, the confetti cleanup brush lets you target specific areas in the editor.

 How to Convert a Picture to Cross Stitch